 Mr. Haas works closely with policymakers, ratepayers, businesses and utilities to achieve the District’s energy system goals.
 This work includes drafting comments on behalf of the District of Columbia Government in regulatory proceedings, analyzing legislative initiatives and managing grant programs.
 His area of practice is multidisciplinary – blending quantitative and…

-Senior Energy Fellow, Center for Climate and Energy Solutions
+Director of Energy Analysis, Center for Climate and Energy Solutions

-Doug Vine is a Senior Energy Fellow at the Center for Climate and Energy Solutions (C2ES).
-He supports the center’s work primarily by following trends in global and domestic energy production and utilization and their impact on greenhouse gas emissions.
-Additionally, he focuses on topical energy issues, including electric power,…
+Doug Vine is the Director of Energy Analysis at the Center for Climate and Energy Solutions (C2ES).
+He leads the center’s work on energy decarbonization policies and technology analysis, following trends in global and domestic energy production and utilization and their impact on greenhouse gas emissions.
+Additionally, he focuses on…